- Final Rule (81 FR 17398, March 29, 2016)

 Where They Live

 The Tanzanian distinct population segment of African coelacanth lives among deep, rocky terraces comprised of sedimentary limestone between 230 to 460 feet in depth.
 In this habitat, coelacanths are thought to use submarine cavities and shelves for shelter.
 They are found in temperatures around 68° F.

 The average lifespan of coelacanths is estimated to be 48 years of age.
 Female coleacanths reach maturity between 16 and 19 years and give birth to live young after a very lengthy gestation period of 3 years, which is the longest gestation period of any vertebrate species.

 Historically, fisheries bycatch has been the most significant threat to the coelacanth.
 The Tanzanian DPS in particular is subject to bycatch in the Tanzanian shark gillnet fishery, which has been expanding over the last decade.

 The Tanzanian DPS may experience direct habitat loss due to deep-water port construction, including submarine blasting and channel dredging known to occur in coelacanth habitat.

-In 2013, NOAA Fisheries received a petition (pdf, 538 pages) to list the African coelacanth as threatened or endangered under the Endangered Species Act.
+In 2013, NOAA Fisheries received a petition to list the African coelacanth as threatened or endangered under the Endangered Species Act.
 In our 90-day finding, we concluded that the petitioned action may be warranted.
-After completing a Status Review, we proposed to list the Tanzanian distinct population segment of the species as threatened and requested comments from the public.
-In 2017, NOAA Fisheries listed the Tanzanian DPS of African coelacanth as threatened under the Endangered Species Act.
+After completing a status review, we proposed to list the Tanzanian DPS of the species as threatened and requested comments from the public.
+In 2016, NOAA Fisheries listed the Tanzanian DPS of African coelacanth as threatened under the Endangered Species Act.